FreeTymeKiyan/Kata/TreeTraversal/KataLog.md

-# This is the kata log of implementing tree traversals
+# This is the KATA log of Tree Traversals Implementation

 ## Goal

+###First round

-To implement tree traversal in Java in less than 3min.
+1. To implement tree traversal in Java in less than 3min.
-Update: be correct in a row for 10 times
+2. Update: be correct in a row for 10 times

+Achieved
+Accuracy: 13 / 14 = 92.86%

+###Second round

+1. less than 3min.
+2. be correct in a row for 10 times.

 ## Log

 | Filename           | isRight    | Time |
 |:------------------ |:----------:|:----:|
 | Traversal.java     |√           |04m05s|